SquatUp/projects/README.md

 # :MAKE:

 ## DigitalSolopreneur
-How to open and maintain a company (UK LTD, Gov APIs, accounting, annual reports, address, post, employment in your own LTD, tax residency and more).
+How to open and maintain a one-person-company (UK LTD, Gov APIs, accounting, annual reports, address, post, employment in your own LTD, tax residency and more).
 Currently in alpha version.

 [Github] (https://github.com/digitalsolopreneur/roadmap/issues)